dontpanicdao/starknet-burner/examples/node/README.md

-# An example of session key with NodeJS
+# An example of session key with Node

 This project include a number of examples to use session keys from Node.
 The way it works is the following: